Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cats Eat bully-sticks

 You may be wondering if your cat can eat a dog chew toy, more specifically a bully stick.
 The short answer is no, you should avoid giving your cat hard and bony chew toys such as the bully stick.
-Cats are not natural chewers, so finding your cat things to chew will not be found in the dog toy section of a pet store.
+Cats are not natural chewers, so things for your cat to chew will not be found in the dog toy section of a pet store.

-The type of chew toy you offer your cat should be cat-friendly and not too difficult to chew.
-While cats can eat bully sticks, it is not good for them and can cause a range of dental problems that you want to avoid.
+If you are considering offering your cat a chew toy, you should always look for cat-friendly options.
+While cats can technically eat bully sticks because they are not toxic to them, it is not a safe option and its consumption can cause a range of dental problems that you want to avoid.

-In this article, we will give you all the information you need to know about whether bully sticks are safe or not for your feline friend.
+In this article, we will give you all the information you need to know about cat treats and why bully sticks are not a safe option for your feline friend.

 hepper-single-cat-paw-divider-e1614923017121